swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 7. The `swift package show-dependencies` subcommand will be updated to indicate if a dependency is pinned.

+## Future Directions

-8. As a future extension, we anticipate using the SHA information recorded in a pins file as a security feature, to prevent man-in-the-middle attacks on parts of the package graph.
+We have intentionally kept the pin file format an implementation detail in order to allow for future expansion.
+For example, we would like to consider embedding additional information on a known tag (like its SHA, when using Git) in the pins file as a security feature, to prevent man-in-the-middle attacks on parts of the package graph.

 ## Impact on existing code